IMPACTASSETS 50™

 Cumulative Impact Experience of Top Three Firm Leaders:

-Mark Wishnie – Chief Sustainability Officer More Info
+Mark Wishnie – Chief Sustainability Officer and Portfolio Manager More Info

-Mark heads BTG’s Landscape Capital and provides overall leadership on sustainability policy and performance for the BTG Pactual Timberland Investment Group (TIG).
-Mark previously led the Global Forestry program at The Nature Conservancy (TNC), and before joining TNC, led Portfolio Management, Portfolio Analytics, and Research at TIG.
-Mark was a Founder and Managing Director of Equator, LLC and its Brazilian subsidiary, TTG Brasil Investimentos Florestais Ltda, which was acquired by BTG Pactual in 2012.
-Prior to his work with Equator, Mark led reforestation research for the Smithsonian Institution and served as Program Director for the Yale Tropical Resources Institute.
-Mark currently serves on the Executive Committee of The Forests Dialogue at Yale University and as an external adviser to the Climate-smart Forest Economy Program of the Good Energies Foundation and to the Hoffmann Centre for Sustainable Resource Economy at Chatham House.
-Mark’s research has been published in scientific journals such as Forest Ecology and Management, Conservation Biology and The Annual Review of Anthropology.
-Mark received his B.S. in Forestry from the University of Washington and his Master of Forest Science from Yale University.
+Mark provides overall leadership on sustainability policy and performance for TIG.
+Mark previously led the Global Forestry program at The Nature Conservancy (TNC), and before joining TNC, led Portfolio Management and Portfolio Analytics at TIG.
+Mark was a Founder and Managing Director of Equator, LLC and its Brazilian subsidiary, TTG Brasil.
+Prior to Equator, Mark led reforestation research for the Smithsonian Institution and was Program Director for the Yale Tropical Resources Institute.
+Mark serves on the Executive Committee of The Forests Dialogue at Yale, and Mark’s research has been published in Sustainability, Forest Ecology and Management, Conservation Biology and The Annual Review of Anthropology.
+Mark received his B.S. in Forestry from the University of Washington and his Master of Forest Science from Yale.

 Gerrity provides overall strategic and business leadership for TIG, and is a Managing Director and Partner of BTG Pactual.
 Prior to his current role, Gerrity was a Founder and CEO of Equator, LLC and its Brazilian subsidiary, TTG Brasil Investimentos Florestais Ltda (“TTG Brasil”), which was acquired by BTG Pactual in 2012.
 Prior to this, Gerrity spent nearly a decade building and as CEO of Madison Trading, LLC and Chatham Energy Partners, LLC (acquired by The Intercontinental Exchange).
 He is on the Board of the Nasher Museum of Art at Duke University, the Buckley School in New York City, the National Alliance of Forest Owners (NAFO) and La Fundación de la Universidad del Valle de Guatemala.
 Gerrity received his B.A. from Duke University.